 |Juju Tours||Snorkeling Tour Operator||(876) 833-2921||62.7 mi.
 West of Central Discovery Bay|

 |Kelly's Water Sports||Snorkeling Tour Operator||(876) 893-2859||1.6 mi.
 West-Southwest of Central downtown Montego Bay|

 |Stingray City Jamaica||Snorkeling Equipment Rental Service||(876) 726-1630||0.9 mi.
 East of Central Boscobel|

 |Sun Divers Watersports||Snorkeling Tour Operator||(876) 957-4503||Negril, Western part of Jamaica|

-For more information concerning snorkeling, including tips and suggestions for both "old pros" and beginners, read this extensive guide to snorkeling in the Caribbean.
+For more information concerning snorkeling, including helpful suggestions and tips for both "old pros" and beginners, read our extensive Caribbean snorkeling page.

 Some of the best snorkeling in the world is said to be found in the waters that surround Jamaica, and with so many ways to get out and see why the sport is so loved, there is no excuse not to give it a try.

 Help us improve!
 We welcome your corrections and suggestions.